oroinc/documentation/backend/entities/migration.rst

     You can learn more about |custom event listeners| in the Symfony documentation.

-Migrations registered in the *oro_migration.pre_up* event are executed before the *main* migrations while migrations registered in the *oro_migration.post_up* event are executed after the *main* migrations have been processed.
+Migrations registered in the *oro_migration.pre_up* event are executed before the *main* migrations, while migrations registered in the *oro_migration.post_up* event are executed after the *main* migrations have been processed.

 .. admonition:: Business Tip